soup1997/soup1997/README.md

 - B.S in Electronics Engineering, Minor in Automotive Engineering, Tech University of Korea **(2017.3 ~ 2023.2)**

 ### Research Interest 🔭
+- Navigation and Control System for Autonomous Vehicles
 - LiDAR Inertial Odometry/SLAM
 - Sensor Fusion
-- Sensor and Signal Processing Technology
 - SIL(Software-in-the-Loop) Simulation
-- Automotive Embedded Systems

 ### Where to Reach Me 📌